dsb-lab/CellBasedModels.jl/docs/src/Saiz.md

 # [Embryogenesis example: Saiz et al 2021](@id saiz)

+It can be also seen in the corresponding [Jupyter notebook](https://github.com/dsb-lab/AgentBasedModels.jl/blob/master/examples/Saiz%202020.ipynb)

 ## Model

 The model from Saiz et al has three parts in the model